Timmy-Bergkvist/Pralinorskan-app/README.md

 Step 6 Put back everything as it was. when everything is migrate and done remove the Heroku database config.
-And uncomment the original so it doesn t end up in version control and then set up the databases like this.
+And uncomment the original so it doesn't end up in version control and then set up the databases like this.

 if 'DATABASE_URL' in os.environ:
     DATABASES = {